CSEPhd-council/webmaster/content/posts/primula.md

 Here you can also check how many vacation days you have left (or accumulated), your employment statements and records.

 Do not forget to keep you *Personal Data* page up-to-date (in particular if you move to a new address).

+[//]: # (TODO: Add more info on how to use primula or links to pages where it's explained)